 In the early seventies he attended and received his formal photography education from the Antonelli School of Photography in Philadelphia.
 Upon graduating in 1972 he worked as a Project Director under the guidance of his childhood friend William E. Strickland and Nationally recognized industrial and commercial photographer Fred Kenderson.
 He helped to establish the first photography component taught at the Manchester Craftsman’s Guild on Buena Visita street in Pittsburgh’s North Side in 1974.

-He received the Gold Ribbon for Best Portrait in Photography at his school, and the Keeper of the Flame award presented by the Legacy Arts Project, for his artist work in the community.
-He has shown his photographs in numerous professional and juried exhibitions including the Pittsburgh Courier, the Pittsburgh Post Gazette, the Carnegie Lecture Hall of Pittsburgh, the Pennsylvania Council for the Arts “Expressions of Excellence”.
-The Sewickley Sweetwater Museum, the National Urban League Convention, the Senator John Heinz History Museum, the Frick Fine Arts Museum, the University of Pittsburgh’s McCarl Center, the Pittsburgh Center for the Arts, the State Museum of Pennsylvania, the Pittsburgh Society of Artist as a member and exhibitionist, and the National Afro-American Museum and Cultural Center at Wilberforce University in Ohio.
+He received the Gold Ribbon for Best Photograph in his Portrait class at Antonelli School of Photography and the Keeper of the Flame award presented by the Legacy Arts Project in 2010, for his Photography and Playwright work in the community.
+He has shown his photographs in numerous professional and juried exhibitions including the Pittsburgh Courier, the Pittsburgh Post Gazette, the Carnegie Lecture Hall of Pittsburgh, under the leadership of J Brooks Dendy III, the Pennsylvania Council for the Arts “Expressions of Excellence”.
+Creative Images 84 Sponsored by Manchester Craftsmen's Guild, The Sewickley Sweetwater Museum, the National Urban League Convention, the Senator John Heinz History Museum, the Frick Fine Arts Museum, the University of Pittsburgh’s McCarl Center, the Pittsburgh Center for the Arts, the State Museum of Pennsylvania, the Pittsburgh Society of Artist as a member and exhibitionist, and the National Afro-American Museum and Cultural Center at Wilberforce University in Ohio.
+August Wilson "2015, The Ground On Which I Stand."

 In the late nineties Hightower developed an interest in the art of stained glass by creating designs and symbols that relate to African American life.